Safety tips when hiking.

 Use common sense!

-We all have it, we just don’t always use it especially when tripping around having a great time and our common sense flies straight out the window.
+We all have it; we just do not always use it especially when tripping around having a great time and our common-sense flies straight out the window.
 You really want to make the most of any journey you have and want the memories to be good not bad.

 Happy safe travels.